Rashidarshad8055/AYURMEDS/README.md

 • Full-Stack Development: Designed an intuitive front end with HTML and CSS to provide a seamless user experience.
-Utilized SQLite and MySQL databases for efficient data storage and management, ensuring accurate and quick retrieval of Ayurvedic medicine suggestions
+Utilized SQLite and MySQL databases for efficient data storage and management, ensuring accurate and quick retrieval of Ayurvedic medicine suggestions.